 What Defines “Assets”

-One should be aware that Oklahoma has a Medicaid Look-Back Period, which is a period of 60 months that dates back from one’s Medicaid application date.
+One should be aware that Oklahoma has a Medicaid Look-Back Period, which is 60 months that immediately precedes the date of one’s Medicaid application.
 During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
-It’s important to note, this even includes gifts or transfers a non-applicant spouse has made.
-If one is found to be in violation of the look-back period, one will be ineligible for Medicaid for a period of time.
+This includes gifts or transfers a non-applicant spouse has made.
+Unfortunately, the IRS gift tax exemption does not extend to Medicaid eligibility.
+Said differently, while the IRS allows US citizens to gift a specific amount of money tax free, this gifting is still a violation of Medicaid’s look back period.
+Violating the look-back rule results in a penalty period of Medicaid ineligibility.

 Qualifying When Over the Limits

 For Oklahoma elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.